ESAT Chemistry: Revision Notes

 Sometimes testedC16.2

-This topic covers the standard chemical tests used to identify three key anions: carbonates, halides, and sulfates.
-Knowledge of the specific reagents, procedures, and the expected positive results (like a colour change, fizzing, or a precipitate) is essential.
+Standard chemical tests identify three key anions: carbonates, halides, and sulfates, and you need to know the specific reagents, procedures, and expected positive results, such as a colour change, fizzing, or a precipitate.

 Revise this topic ›Cation Tests with Sodium Hydroxide